 Question 4 - When did you last carry out a data review exercise?
-Your Answer: Within the last year Gre Feedback: You should continue to carry out a data review at least annually.
-Data records should be additionally reviewed and cleansed when you change administrator or administration system/platform.
-Further information on record-keeping can be found in our code and on our website.
-Useful Links: Code of Practice 14: Scheme record-keeping Website: Types of records to keep

-Question 5 - Where you have identified poor quality or missing data, do you have an improvement plan to address issues?
-Your Answer: In development Amber Feedback: You should continually review your data and carry out a data review exercise at least once a year.
-You should then ensure the necessary steps are taken to resolve any issues identified.
-A data improvement plan is a key tool we expect schemes to use to address issues of poor quality or missing data.
-Your plan should have specific data improvement measures that you can monitor and an end date within a reasonable timeframe when the scheme will have complete and accurate data.
+Your Answer: Within the last year Feedback: You should continue to carry out a data review at least annually.
+Data records additionally reviewed and cleansed when you change administrator or adminis system/platform.
+Further information on record-keeping can be found in our code and on our we tration Useful Links: Code of Practice 14: Scheme record-keeping Website: Types of records to keep issues?
+Your Answer: In development Amber our Answer: You should continually review your data and carry out a data review exerce You should then ensure the necessary steps are taken to resolve any issue A data improvement plan is a key tool we expect schemes to use to addres or missing data.
+Your plan should have specific data improvement measur and an end date within a reasonable timeframe when the scheme will have data. ues identified. ess issues of poor quality ires that you can monitor

-Question 6 - Do you have processes in place for monitoring scheme contributions, resolving issues and assessing whether to report payment failures to TPR?
-Your Answer: Yes Green Feedback: You should review your processes regularly to ensure the Guidance can be found in our code and our Managing co • • • Useful Links: Code of practice 14: Maintaining contributions Checklist: Managing contributions
+whether to report payment failures to TPR?

+Your Answer: Yes Green

+Feedback: You should review your processes regularly to ensure they remain effective and fit for Guidance can be found in our code and our Managing contributions checklist. or purpose.

+Useful Links: Code of practice 14: Maintaining contributions Checklist: Managing contributions

+oneonieu managing contributorio